boutproject/BOUT-dev/manual/sphinx/user_docs/python.rst

 scipy_, as well as matplotlib_ for the plotting routines.
 In order to read BOUT++ output in Python, you will need either netcdf4_ or h5py_.

+While we try to ensure that the Python tools are compatible with both Python 2 and 3, we officially only support Python 3.

 If you are developing BOUT++, you may also need Jinja2_ to edit some of the generated code(see :ref:`sec-fieldops` for more information).